-Open your oven door by pulling the DOOR HANDLE.Place the ROTATING RING inside the oven and place the GLASS TRAY on top.
+Open your oven door by pulling the DOOR HANDLE.
+Place the ROTATING RING inside the oven and place the GLASS TRAY on top.

 Fill a microwave safe container with 300 ml (1/2 pint) of water.
 Place on the GLASS TRAY and close the oven door.
-If you have any doubts about what type of container to use please refer to page 30.
+If you have any doubts about what type of container to use please refer to page 31.

-button once to set 30 seconds of cooking time.
+Press the START button one times to set 30 seconds